loppy1243/cube/README.md

 ## Isometries of the Cube

-The LaTeX source of my writeup is under `writeup/`; you cannot build this, unfortumately, since it uses macros I have elsewhere on my computer and collecting those all here etc. etc. would be a pain.
+The LaTeX source of my writeup is under `writeup/`; you cannot build this, unfortunately, since it uses macros I have elsewhere on my computer and collecting those all here etc. etc. would be a pain.
+There is, however, a compiled version included as `writeup/writeup.pdf`.

 The Julia program for generating tilings is `cube.jl`.
 To install dependencies, open a Julia prompt in this directory and type